How to recover accidentally deleted database data to the state just before it was deleted

 Generate recovery queries from binlog files

-Now that we have confirmed the "position from which the backed up was taken" and the "position to which we want to return", we will generate a query to apply the full backup to the restored DB.
+Now that we have confirmed the "position at which the backup was taken" and the "position at the time we want to return to," we will generate a query to apply the full backup to the restored DB.

-This generates the SQL that applies up to just before the DELETE statement mentioned earlier.
+This generates SQL that applies up to just before the DELETE statement.

-If you want to go back to a certain time, rather than going back to a specific query as above, you can write it like this:
+If you want to go back to a certain time, rather than just going back to a specific query, you can write it like this:

 In this case, it is an example of specifying from the full backup data to 13:05 on March 4th.

-Deploy full backup data to all databases in service
+Deploy full backup data to all databases currently in service

 The full backup data from XtraBackup will be deployed to the DB server.